-Badge printing happens automatically after a QR code is scanned in the Service app — from the scan to the printed badge it is under one second, and the hostess peels off the badge and sticks it onto the lanyard.
-The supported printer is the Brother QL-820NWB thermal printer, paired with the phone or tablet over Bluetooth.
-The data on each badge is pulled from the attendee's contact details in Contacts and groups.
-If you do not own a printer, Happenee rents one out at the current rate — arrange this through customer success.
+You can print a badge in the Service app two ways: automatically after a QR code is scanned (from the scan to the finished badge it is under one second), or on demand from a button — Print badge on the attendee detail, or by swiping a row in the list (the Print badge action).
+In Kiosk mode the badge prints by itself after a self-service check-in.
+Printing runs on a Brother QL-820NWB thermal printer paired with the phone or tablet over Bluetooth.
+The data is pulled from the attendee's contact details in Contacts and groups.
+If you do not own a printer, Happenee rents one out — arrange it in time through customer success.

 Decide which badge size you will use: large 80 × 50 mm (allows a QR code) or small 70 × 29 mm (no QR).